AlcalineAlice/Alice-s-Buildfile-Simple/README.md

   - Crazycolorz5, for debuffs, freeze and Dragon's Veins.
   - Primefusion, for the test map.
   - Kirb, for implementing the Str/Mag split into FE8 based off Tequila's original FE7 version.
+  - SomeonePassingBy for helping me solve all the bugs